 Making lifestyle changes:

-- Phone: My nervous system was shot, and the slightest sound would have me on high alert, so I made sure all notifications on my phone were turned off and kept my ringer off as well.
+- Phone: My nervous system was shot.
+The slightest sound would have me on high alert, so I turned off all notifications on my phone and kept my ringer off as well.

-- Bedtime: I honored myself with a 9pm bedtime each night (still do) so my body could rest and restore
+- Bedtime: I went to bed at 9pm each night so my body could rest and restore

-- Observation > meditation: Meditation is supposed to be good for anxiety, but I have a really hard time doing it.
+- Observation and meditation: Meditation is supposed to be good for anxiety, but I have a really hard time doing it.
 Instead, I’ve been “observing” my surroundings when I walk with James (my dog) and drive to pick up the kids at school.
-Just this simple practice of noticing quiets my mind and calms my body, and has been a great alternative to meditation.
+This simple practice of just noticing quiets my mind and calms my body, and has been a great alternative to meditation.